-Maximum Idle Enter a maximum idle time during which the Internet connection reconnect.
+Maximum Idle Enter a maximum idle time during which the Internet connection is on for Reconnect Mode.

-Time: is maintained during inactivity.
-To disable this feature, enable Autogateway, and DNS server addresses.
+Time: maintained during inactivity.
+To disable this feature, select Alwaysgateway, and DNS server addresses.
 In most cases, select Dynamic IP.

 Address Mode: Select Static IP if your ISP assigned you the IP address, subnet mask,